Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Realization of polynomials with positive principal parts and prescribed values of invariants

-{\it Proof.} By Theorem \ref{mthmd}, it can be only one of three D-graphs shown in Figs. \ref{miss90a}, \ref{miss90b} and \ref{miss90c}.
-By the construction, the set of its nine vertices can be split into subsets of cardinalities 5 and 4 in such a way that removing all edges connecting points of different subsets we split our graph into two standard Dynkin diagrams of types $A_5$ and $A_4$ with strictly alternating white and black vertices.
-Only one of our three graphs admits such a splitting. $\Box$
+{\it Proof.} By the proved part of Theorem \ref{mthmdX90}, it can only be one of the three D-graphs shown in Figs. \ref{miss90a}, \ref{miss90b} and \ref{miss90c}.
+By the construction of our Morse polynomial, the set of nine vertices of this graph can be split into subsets of cardinalities 5 and 4 in such a way that, by removing all edges connecting points of different subsets we reduce our graph to two standard Coxeter-Dynkin graphs of types $A_5$ and $A_4$ with strictly alternating white and black vertices.
+Only one of the three allowed D-graphs admits such a splitting. $\Box$

-\begin{proposition} The reflection of the plane ${\mathbb R}^2$ upon any line moves the function $($\ref{mfq0}$)$ into a Morse function with the same D-graph, which is not isotopic to it. \end{proposition}
+\begin{proposition} The polynomial just constructed and the polynomial obtained from it by the reflection of the plane with respect to any line are not isotopic in the class of Morse polynomials. \end{proposition}

-{\it Proof.} The D-graph (\ref{miss90a}) has no symmetries, therefore any ordering of its white vertices defines uniquely an ordering of local minima of any Morse function with this D-graph.
-No non-degenerate polynomial of degree four can have three Morse minima on the same affine line, therefore any ordering of its minima uniquely specifies an orientation of the plane, and isotopic Morse functions define the same orientation.
-Such orientations defined by the polynomial (\ref{mfq0}) and its mirror image are opposite to each other. $\Box$
+{\it Proof.} The D-graph of Fig.~\ref{miss90a} has no symmetries, therefore any order of its white vertices uniquely defines an order of local minima of any Morse function with this D-graph.
+No non-discriminantal polynomial of degree four can have three Morse minima on the same affine line.
+Therefore, if the number of its local minima is at least three (as in our case) then any order of them uniquely specifies an orientation of the plane, and isotopic Morse functions define the same orientation.
+Such orientations defined by any polynomial and its mirror image are opposite to each other. $\Box$